-Barron Trump’s Mocker ‘SNL’ Writer Will Not Be Fired?
+Barron Trump’s Mocker: ‘SNL’ Writer Will Not Be Fired?

 — Katie Rich (@katiemaryrich) January 23, 2017

-She has been on staff with the show since 2013, has been suspended indefinitely.
-After her unpleasant comment about Barron, her name has been removed from SNL closing credits.
+She has been on the writing staff of the show since 2013, but Rich has been suspended indefinitely.
+After her unpleasant comment about Barron, her name was removed from SNL closing credits.

-There is also a petition at Change.org calling for her to be fired has received more than 100,000 signatures by Tuesday morning.
+There is also a petition at Change.org calling for her to be fired that had received more than 100,000 signatures by Tuesday morning.
 NBC has not provided any official comments on Rich’s future employment with the company.

-NBC’s silence over her Barron Trump‘s remarks has acquired her supporters now, Chicago Tribune reported.
-Her former co-workers at The Second City have shown support over Twitter with hashtag KeepKatieRich, which is trending among her followers and friends.
+NBC’s silence over her Barron Trump‘s remarks has won her some supporters, Chicago Tribune reported.
+Her former co-workers at The Second City have shown support over Twitter with the hashtag, KeepKatieRich, which is trending among her followers and friends.

 Got your back. #keepkatierich